Žamberk

 Žamberk ([ˈʒambɛrk]; Senftenberg) is a town in Ústí nad Orlicí District in the Pardubice Region of the Czech Republic.
-It has about 5,900 inhabitants.
-The historic town centre is well preserved and is protected by law as an urban monument zone.
+It has about 5,800 inhabitants.
+The historic town centre is well preserved and is protected as an urban monument zone.

-Administrative parts

-Žamberk is made up of one administrative part.

 Geography

 Žamberk is located about 13 km northeast of Ústí nad Orlicí and 49 km east of Pardubice.
-It lies in the Podorlická Uplands.
-The Divoká Orlice river flows through the town.
+It lies in the Orlické Foothills.
+The highest point is the hill Hůrka at 516 m above sea level.
+The Divoká Orlice River flows through the town.

+Climate

+Žamberk's climate is classified as humid continental climate (Köppen: Dfb; Trewartha: Dcbo).
+Among them, the annual average temperature is 8.3 C, the hottest month in July is 18.3 C, and the coldest month is -2.0 C in January.
+The annual precipitation is 747.7 mm, of which July is the wettest with 98.4 mm, while April is the driest with only 37.2 mm.
+The extreme temperature throughout the year ranged from -30.3 C on 28 January 1942 to 34.8 C on 7 August 2015.

 History

 Žamberk was founded in the second half of the 13th century, during the colonization of this region.
-It predecessor was a Slavic settlement on the trade route from Moravia to Kłodzko Land.
-The first written mention of Žamberk is from 1332 under its German name Senftenberg.
+Its predecessor was a Slavic settlement on a trade route from Moravia to Kłodzko Land.
+The first written mention of Žamberk is from 1332, under its German name Senftenberg.
 Soon after, the Czech name began to be used, which testifies to the majority of the Czech population.

 In the middle of the 14th century, Žamberk was divided between the estates of Litice and Žampach with different owners.
 As a part of the Litice estate, it was owned by the Pernštejn family and Ernest of Bavaria.
 In 1563, it was acquired by Mikuláš of Bubna of Litice.
 In 1575, he bought the second part of Žamberk and merged the two parts.
-In 1575–1600, he has a castle built here and since then it is known as Žamberk estate.
+In 1575–1600, he had a castle built here and since then it was known as the Žamberk estate.
 The Bubna of Litice family owned the estate until 1809.

 Demographics

+Economy

+The largest industrial employer based in the town is Bühler CZ, a manufacturer of food processing machines with more than 250 employees.

+Transport

+The I/11 road from Hradec Králové to Šumperk runs through the town.

+The railway station named Žamberk, which serves the town, is located in the territory of the neighbouring Dlouhoňovice.
+It lies on the railway line heading from Hradec Králové to Letohrad.